Valarie Kaur: Civil rights activist, lawyer, award-winning filmmaker, educator, author, & Sikh American Voice

 - Keynote speaker with the U.S. State Department in Burma, aiding the country’s transition from dictatorship into democracy

 - Co-creator and keynote speaker of the 2016 Together Tour.

-- Delivered the Stanford University Baccalaureate address for the Class of 2013, ten years after delivering the Student Baccalaureate Speaker for her class of 2003.
+- Delivered commencement addresses, including the Stanford University Baccalaureate address for the Class of 2013.

 - MLK Award from Florida International University (2018)

-- Harvard Divinity School’s Peter J. Gomes Memorial Honors, the youngest person to receive the school’s alumni award (2016)
+- Harvard Divinity School’s Peter J. Gomes Memorial Honors, the school’s alumni award (2016)